Partially stripped wallpaper hanging off a wall, removing wallpaper without damaging the drywall behind

 Common Mistakes to Avoid

 Using a metal scraper.
-It feels faster for the first 30 seconds, then you make your first gouge.
+Feels faster for the first 30 seconds, then you make your first gouge.
 Stick with plastic.

 Skipping the scoring step.
 Without perforations, water can’t get behind the paper.
 Most “stuck on” wallpaper is just under-perforated.